Climate risk management

-- strategic risks: we consider current and future portfolio issues, examining parameters such as country concentration or exposure to higher-risk countries.
+- strategic: we consider current and future portfolio issues, examining parameters such as country concentration or exposure to higher-risk countries.
 We also consider long-range developments in order to test key assumptions or beliefs in relation to energy markets.

-- operational risks: we consider material operational exposures across Shell’s entire value chain which provides a more granular assessment of key risks that the organisation is facing.
+- operational: we consider material operational exposures across Shell’s entire value chain to provide a more granular assessment of key risks that the organisation is facing.

-- conduct and culture risks: we consider alignment of our policies, practices and behaviours against our purpose and core values.
+- conduct and culture: we consider alignment of our policies, practices and behaviours against our purpose and core values.

-The four sub-components of risk related to climate change and GHG emissions – commercial, regulatory, societal including litigation, and physical risk – are assessed using the above categories to ensure that we maintain strategic resilience, have robust day-to-day operational risk responses and that responses align with Shell’s purpose and core values.
+The four sub-components of risk related to climate change and GHG emissions – commercial, regulatory, societal (including litigation), and physical risks – are assessed across the above three categories to ensure we maintain strategic resilience, have robust day-to-day operational risk responses and that responses align with Shell’s purpose and core values.

 Shell’s processes for managing climate-related risks

-Our climate-related risk management process is carried out at Group level, at business, function and asset level which includes projects.
+Our climate-related risk management process is carried out at the Group, business, function and asset level, which includes projects.

 We apply the Shell Control Framework to ensure that we effectively manage our climate-related risks at all these levels.
 The framework includes: